petterssonb/portfolio-project/README.md

 1. **Configure ESP32**:
    - Connect sensors to the ESP32.
-   - Program the ESP32 to collect data and transmit it via Bluetooth.
+   - Program the ESP32 to collect data and advertise it as a BLE server characteristic via notifications.

 2. **Set Up Raspberry Pi**:
    - Install required libraries (e.g., `pybluez`).
    - Write a Python script to:
-     - Receive data over Bluetooth.
+     - Act as a BLE client subscribing to the ESP32’s notifications.
-     - Publish data to AWS IoT Core using MQTTS.
+     - Process the received data and securely publish it to AWS IoT Core using MQTTS.

 3. **Configure AWS IoT Core**:
    - Create an IoT "Thing" and generate certificates.